sumukus/Python-Identifiers/README.md

 - python scripts files
 </pre>

-## How to reprodude same work in your machine?
+## How to reproduce same work in your machine?
 I have extracted dataset by python scripts so to reproduce same work you can follow the steps given below.

 ### Step 1